abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 - Notes:

+  - We can use multiple guards in the `canActivate` property by passing an **array of functions**
   - It's sometimes recommended to use the `canMatch` guard instead of `canActivate` for advanced routing scenarios, especially when dealing with lazy-loaded modules or complex route configurations
   - It's recommended to not return `false` directly in the guard function, but rather return an `Observable` that resolves to `false` to allow for asynchronous checks (like API calls or other asynchronous operations)
   - Also it's not recommended to return falsy values directly, as this can lead to crashing the app or unexpected behavior.
 Instead, we should redirect the user to a specific route using `new RedirectCommand()` or return an `Observable` that resolves to `false` or a `UrlTree` to redirect the user to a specific route
+  - If you want to return observables instead of boolean values, you must know that **the guard will wait for the observable to (complete) before allowing or preventing navigation**, so make sure the observable completes (for example, using `take(1)` operator from `rxjs` which takes the first value **and completes the observable**)

 ---